ajs-voices/once-upon-a-dream/scenes/059-moving.md

 He groaned again and removed his arm from my waist and I could slither out from underneath him.
 I tossed a pillow  and it landed on his head but he quickly snatched and put it under his head while clutching it in his arms.
 I could see the goosebumps forming on his skin in the dim light of the City shining through the windows.
 I covered him up and glanced at the time on my alarm clock and sighed.
 I was awake now.
 Pretty boy was sleeping.
 I watched the rise and fall of his chest while I walked out into the living room to fetch our phones.
 Last thing we needed was a freak out about where it was when he woke up.

 I also picked up the clothes on the floor and tossed them in the hamper turning out all the lights on my way back into the bedroom.
-I sat on the end of the bed and called Max, his shift was just ending at Zion.
+I sat on the end of the bed and called Finn, his shift was just ending at Zion.
 As the phone rang I curled up at Angel's back his arms still around the pillow he moved to press his back against my side.
 But I knew he was still sleeping, just gravitating towards me in his sleep.
 If that didn't say this was right, I didn't know what was.

-Max picked up, "Hey, Zane, how's meet the parents go?"
+Finn picked up, "Hey, Zane, how's meet the parents go?"

 "Good."
 I said softly.